Who doesn’t want encouragement? Someone cheering us on? Someone pushing us to finish the race, complete the job, end well? Of course we all do.

 The Thing About Encouragement

-Encouragement is always for our best but doesn’t always feel the best. [←Tweet this.]
+Encouragement is always for our best, but it doesn’t always feel the best.

 Most of us don’t get this.
 We think of encouraging words as always uplifting and positive.
 Yet that’s incorrect and dangerous thinking.